 - Case studies

 - Allied subjects e.g., Sociology and Economics etc.

-Plagiarism in any case is unacceptable practice, Agro Publishers and Journal of Environmental and Agricultural Sciences follows strict policy about Plagiarism.
+Plagiarism in any case is an unacceptable practice, Agro Publishers and the Journal of Environmental and Agricultural Sciences follows strict policy about Plagiarism.

 3. Scientific procedure for conducting research